lfduquey/MDBED/cran-comments.md

 * ubuntu 14.04 (on travis-ci), R 3.6.1
 * win-builder (devel and release)

+#### R CMD check results
+There were no ERRORs, or WARNINGs.

+There were 2 NOTEs:

+  * Checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Luis F. Duque <lfduquey@gmail.com>'

+  According to CRAN Maintainer Uwe Ligges, "This is just a note that reminds CRAN maintainers to check that the          submission comes actually from his maintainer and not anybody else."
+Thus, it can be considered a harmless note.

+  * checking top-level files ...
+NOTE
+  Files 'README.md' or 'NEWS.md' cannot be checked without 'pandoc' being installed.

+  It is a harmless note.
+If I add the README.md file to .Rbuildignore, this note will disappear, but I prefer to leave   it.

 #### Submission comments

-10-02-2020

-0 errors | 0 warnings | 2 notes
+10-02-2020 This is a resubmission.
+In this version I have:

-* The sentence 'Through several functions, this package provides' was removed from the description field.
+* Removed the sentence 'Through several functions, this package provides' from the description field.
-* Relevant citations were included in the description field.
+* Included relevant citations in the description field.
-* \dontrun{} was removed from the examples of each function; they are executable in < 5 sec.
+* Unwrapped the examples of each function; they are executable in < 5 sec.

 #### Reviewer comments